 How would you ensure code reuse, reduce code redundancy, and promote repeatable coding patterns?

-Team TechSur-Stealth will follow the below steps to ensure all code developed can be reused, reduces code redundancy, and promotes repeatable coding patterns.
+Team TechSur-Stealth will follow the steps below to ensure all code developed can be reused, reduces code redundancy, and promotes repeatable coding patterns.

-Using Apex design patterns: Salesforce provides several design patterns that can be used to structure Apex code in a maintainable and scalable way.
+Use Apex design patterns: Salesforce provides several design patterns that can be used to structure Apex code in a maintainable and scalable way.
 For example, the Singleton pattern can be used to ensure that there is only one instance of a particular Apex class in memory at any given time.
 This can be useful for managing shared resources or preventing race conditions.
 The Factory pattern can be used to create instances of Apex classes without exposing the implementation details of those classes.
 This can make it easier to change the implementation of a class without affecting the rest of the codebase.

-Using Apex classes and methods for code Reusability: By writing code as reusable Apex classes and methods, we can ensure that code can be easily reused in different parts of your Salesforce organization.
+Use Apex classes and methods for code Reusability: By writing code as reusable Apex classes and methods, we can ensure that code can be easily reused in different parts of your Salesforce organization.
 For example, we can write an Apex class to handle all of the logic for creating and updating records in a particular object.
 This class could then be used by multiple triggers, Visualforce pages, or Lightning Components that need to perform these actions.
 By encapsulating our logic in a single class, we can reduce code redundancy and make it easier to maintain and debug your code.

 Reduce Code Redundancy by using Methods in Apex Triggers: Apex methods are blocks of code that can be called from anywhere within an Apex class or trigger.
 They are used to encapsulate logic and provide a way to reuse code within a class or trigger.
 By using triggers, we can ensure that our code is executed consistently whenever events occur.
 By writing our trigger logic as a series of reusable methods, we can reduce code redundancy and make it easier to maintain and test our code.